clockworkdaniel/react-songwriter/README.md

 * __SignIn/SignUp__
   * Does what it says on the tin, working front-end and back-end validation
-  * Creates a session on the backend which impacts which API routes are authorised
+  * Creates a session on the backend authorises API respuests

 * __Songbook__ (where users browse their/other's songs)
   * This is loosely modelled on browsing in Netflix
   * The user is presented with appropriate songs
-    * I.e. A generic user can is presented public songs, a signed-in user can see their private songs as well.
+    * I.e. A generic user is presented with public songs, a signed-in user can see their private songs as well.
   * Songs can be grouped by artist (default) or ungrouped
   * Artists/Songs can be ordered by:
     * Date Modified (default), date created, or alphabetically